 A regular hexagon is a closed-shape polygon with six equal sides and six equal angles.
 Every regular hexagon can be identified by specific properties.

-- must be a plane figure,
+- Be a plane figure

-- must have six straight sides,
+- Have six straight sides

 What Is an Irregular Hexagon?